yufang1039/STA_lateralization/README.md

     *   *Note: The scripts currently look for `../data`.
 Ensure your directory structure matches.*

 ### 2. Figure Data (for Figure 5)
-The data required for plotting Figure 5 is already included in `Figure 5/data/` (parcellation file and results CSV).
+The data required for plotting Figure 5 is already included in `Figure 5/data/`.
+This contains **preprocessed analyzed data** (parcellation file and statistical results CSV) derived from the full pipeline, enabling you to reproduce the figures directly.

 ## Instructions Guide